AbedElazizShe/LightCompressor/README.md

 - isMinBitrateCheckEnabled: this means, don't compress if bitrate is less than 2mbps

-- videoBitrate: any custom bitrate value
+- videoBitrateInMbps: any custom bitrate value in Mbps.

 - disableAudio: true/false to generate a video without audio.
 False by default.